ray-project/ray/doc/source/serve/advanced.rst

 How do I call an endpoint from Python code?
 -------------------------------------------

-To do so, you need to get a "handle" to that endpoint.
-To do so, use the following:
+use the following  to get a "handle" to that endpoint.

 .. code-block:: python